vladislavkovalskyi/wonda/README.md

 bot.run_forever()
 ```

 Isn't it beautiful how little code is needed to achieve something this big?
-To get started on `wonda`, check out our [awesome examples].
+To get started on Wonda, check out our [awesome examples].

 ## > license